-- In 2025, energy grids around the US [blew past annual peak output projections](#) months before the hottest days even arrived, and home air conditioners were competing with data centers for that power.1 Policy makers need to consider how Artificial Intelligence (AI) will continue to compete with homes for critical energy during prolonged heatwaves and cold snaps. - In early 2025, a fluke caused 1,500 MW of data center demand to switch to onsite generation and vanish from the east coast grid, causing a huge surge in excess electricity.2 Massive changes in demand can cause blackouts.
+- In 2025, energy grids around the US [blew past annual peak output projections](#) months before the hottest days even arrived, and home air conditioners were competing with data centers for that power.1 Policy makers need to consider how Artificial Intelligence (AI) will continue to compete with homes for critical energy during prolonged heatwaves and cold snaps. - In early 2025, a fluke caused 1,500 MW of data center demand to switch to onsite generation and vanish from the east coast grid, causing a [huge surge in excess electricity](#).2 Massive changes in demand can cause blackouts.
 "What it tells us is that the behavior of data centers has the potential to cause cascading power outages for an entire region," said Alison Silverstein, a former senior adviser to the chairman of the U.S. Federal Energy Regulatory Commission.3 - In February 2021, Texas was hit by Winter Storm Uri.
 It brought several days of freezing temperatures that broke Texas' energy grid.
 Millions of residential customers lost power while industrial loads, like data centers, chugged along.
-Some states are realizing they need to create protections to avoid a future scenario like Winter Storm Uri.4
+Some states are realizing they [need to create protections](#) to avoid a future scenario like Winter Storm Uri.4 - In early 2026, Amazon, [a data center developer, outbid](#) Puget Sound Energy, a public utility, on a massive solar farm project, signaling concerning competition for needed power resources.5 The affordable solar generation that would have been used by the utility will instead go solely to data center power use.

-Communities → Data centers strain water supplies and bring air and noise pollution.
+Communities → Data centers strain water supplies and bring air, noise, light and water pollution.

 - Data centers use significant amounts of water for cooling, often millions of gallons daily.
-Just one data center can consume [as much as five million gallons of water in a day](#) between on-site use for cooling and off-site use for energy generation.9 That's the equivalent of seven olympic swimming pools each day.
-Even facilities in [cooler climates are](#) stressing local aquifers.10 - The majority of water consumed onsite at data centers is drinking water grade - and one big tech company's scope-1 water consumption in 2023 was roughly equivalent to a major beverage company.11 - As warehouses of electronics running at high temperatures, data centers are prone to fires.
-Joe Wilkins article, First Responders Are Being Overwhelmed By Data Center Fires, explains how in Ohio, two Amazon data centers [called out the fire department 84 times](#) in one year (2021) and those two data centers pay zero in property taxes.12 - The Great Oak subdivision lies approximately 600 feet from an AWS data center cluster in western Prince William County.
-[Since 2022](#), residents have complained of constant, low-frequency industrial noise disrupting their sleep and shaking their homes.13
+Just one data center can consume as much as five million gallons of water in a day between on-site use for cooling and off-site use for energy generation.6 That's the equivalent of seven olympic swimming pools each day.
+Even facilities in [cooler climates are](#) stressing local aquifers.7 - The majority of water consumed onsite at data centers is drinking water grade - and one big tech company's scope-1 water consumption in 2023 was roughly equivalent to a major beverage company.8 - Data centers create enormous volumes of e-waste as computer servers are replaced every few years or faster if they are deemed obsolete.
+According to the [Montana Department of Environmental Quality](#), "Cadmium, hexavalent chromium, mercury, chromium, barium, beryllium and brominated flame-retardant materials are components [of e-waste] that can pollute water and air resources without proper disposal or recycling...
+Montana does not have legislation requiring electronic equipment be recycled or banning electronics from landfills".9 - The Great Oak subdivision lies approximately 600 feet from an AWS data center cluster in western Prince William County.
+[Since 2022](#), residents have complained of constant, low-frequency industrial noise disrupting their sleep and shaking their homes.10